 - Cullity, Garrett.
 2004.
 The Moral Demands of Affluence, Oxford: Oxford University Press.

 - Cummiskey, David, 1996.
 Kantian Consequentialism, Oxford: Oxford University Press.

 - Dancy, Jonathan, 2004.
 Ethics Without Principles, Oxford: Oxford University Press.

 - Darwall, Stephen L, 1983.
-Impartial Reason, Ithaca: Cornell University Press.
+Impartial Reason, Ithaca, NY: Cornell University Press.

 - Deigh, John, 1991.
 “Impartiality: A Closing Note,” Ethics 101: 858–864.